LakasNetwork/savore/_posts/2023-04-20-throwback-to-CrazyJourneyBeforeTheCanadianJourney.md

 "Man, I envy your stories.
 Mine was so boring, " said G when Alaine and I shared our Canadian journey stories, during our meetup with other iCanada clients.

 *Note: If you are also planning to go to Canada, just hit the link on the right to get your journey started with iCanada.
-This is NOT a paid link, just a way for us to pay forward.*
+This is NOT a paid link, just a way for us to pay it forward.*

 From selling all our stuff even before our visa approval to the crazy DFA stories to the 2-week rush from visa approval to our flight.